 Sun-dried tomatoes: They add a chewy texture and a sweet, salty, tart, intense flavor.

-Tomato paste: To add a more intense color and because tomato paste is richer in lycopene than raw tomatoes.
+Tomato paste: To add more intense color to the food and also because tomato paste is richer in lycopene than raw tomatoes.

 Olive oil: I use extra virgin olive oil for the true Mediterranean experience.

 Herbs and spices: Onion and garlic are added for flavor, alongside salt, freshly ground black pepper, and/or fresh/dried spearmint or basil.

 Pepper: I use green or red sweet pepper or a combination of them.
 If you like spicy food, add 1 chilly pepper.

 To grate the tomatoes, make a cross at the bottom and grate as close to the skin as with a coarse grater over a bowl.
 Discard the skin that is left.